werner-scholtz/kalender/README.md

   // Called when a new event is created.
   onEventCreated: (event) {},

-  // Called when a event is changed (rescheduling / resizing)
+  // Called when a event has been changed (rescheduling / resizing)
   onEventChanged: (event, updatedEvent) async {},

   // Called when a page is changed.